sezsucu/environment/docs/bash/readme.md

 * get file size
 * crude logging
 * nohup use for daemonizing
+* measure time of a function using date
 * getting process id, pid ($$)
 * -z to check if a variable is defined
 * remove any aliasing (e.g. \mv)